Chemical Dewormers: Proper Use, Dosing, and Resistances

 Horse paste dewormers:

-Horse pastes are a similar discussion to injectable dewormers.
-Horse pastes are also not formulated for a ruminant digestive system, and there is no current research that explores how much of the drug is truly absorbed.
+Horse pastes are a similar discussion to injectable dewormers, but they have even more contradictions for use in goats.
+First, horse pastes are not formulated for a ruminant digestive system, and there is no current research that explores how much of the drug is truly absorbed.
+Presuming the carrier ingredients allow the drug to be absorbed despite the unique rumen conditions, there is still another major concern.
+Due to the way that pastes are formulated, there is no guarantee that the drug is evenly dispersed throughout the entire tube.
+Most horses receive an entire tube or most of a tube.
+Even if the active ingredient settled in one particular portion of the paste, there is little to no concern because the majority of the tube is used.
+For goats, only a very small portion of the contents are given, and the chance of the active ingredient not being equally dispersed poses a bigger risk for accidental underdose (or even overdose).
 With that being said, an even more annoying part about horse pastes is attempting to dial down to the correct dosage for smaller goats.
-Usually the dose is quite small for goats, but horses are intended to get the entire tube (on average).
-Trying to dial down the dosage can result in dosing errors which can both underdose and overdose goats.
-In general, I see far too many of those problems occur when people try to use horse pastes, so this is another last-ditch option that I do not recommend.
+Usually the dose is quite small for goats.
+Trying to dial down the dosage can result in even more dosing errors.
+In general, there are too many unknown factors and a significant risk for dosing errors.
 Though they are cheaper (Quest Plus Horse Paste made with Moxidectin is much more reasonably priced than Cydectin Sheep Drench), you are doing your herd a disservice by dosing something that has no research on absorption and efficacy.
 You may hear anecdotal reports of its efficacy, but what is unknown is the long-term impact on dewormer resistance.

 Pellet dewormers: